Jacobbidmead/webstore-react-app/README.md

 As this is purely a front end app, it does not use a database, instead all of the data is held in JSON files.
 Products can be added to the app by adding an object to the JSON array.

-The app also contains a search bar, which will allow users to search for specific brands & categorys.

 This app uses the material UI component library, to run download the repo and run npm install, then npm run dev.

 ## Getting Started